-They vary mainly in the manner hair follicles are uprooted from the donor area.
+They vary mainly in the manner hair follicles uprooted from the donor area.

 In an FUE hair transplant procedure, each follicular unit is independently uprooted from the scalp with no strip of tissue being removed.

-Hair follicles are uprooted randomly decreasing hair density in the donor area that many say is hardly observable.
+Hair follicles will randomly uproot, decreasing hair density in the donor area that many say is hardly observable.
 This is the major distinction between FUE and FUT procedure.

 Generally, the hair transplant physician follows these steps to perform a FUT:

-- The donor area is marked and anesthetized.
+- The donor area is mark and anesthetize.

-- The custom built micro-removal instrument isolates individual follicular units.
-Note that the surrounding tissue is unaffected.
+- The custom-built micro-removal instrument isolates individual follicular units.
+Note that the surrounding tissue is particularly unaffected.
 See figures below.

 - The recipient area is anesthetized.
 Then your physician will create small puncture sites to receive the grafts, positioning them in a predetermined pattern and density, and angling the punctures in a uniformed way so the hair pattern will appear realistic.

-- The donor’s hairs are inserted.
+- The donor’s hairs are put in.
 See figures below

 - The recipient area will heal within a week

-Follicular Unit Transplantation (FUT) is an approach where hair is transplanted from the permanent zone, the region in the back and sides of the scalp where hair is more resistant against balding, to the bald or balding areas of the scalp.
+Follicular Unit Transplantation (FUT) is an approach where the hair transplanted from the permanent zone.
+The region in the back and sides of the scalp where the hair is more resistant against balding, to the bald or balding areas of the scalp.

-This can be achieved by using naturally occurring clusters of 1, 2, 3, or 4 hairs, called follicular units.
+This can achieve by using naturally occurring clusters of 1, 2, 3, or 4 hairs, called follicular units.

-After the patient’s scalp is anesthetized, the physician removes a strip of tissue from the donor area, an area within the permanent zone, and, once extracted, the donor strip is slivered into several independent follicular units by means of microscopic dissection techniques.
+After the patient’s scalp anesthetized.
+The physician removes a strip of tissue from the donor area.
+An area within the permanent zone, and, once extracted.
+The donor strip slivered into several independent follicular units by means of microscopic dissection techniques.

-As these follicular unit grafts are being readied, the physician makes a small incision in the scalp, called recipient sites, where the grafts are placed.
+As these follicular unit grafts readied, the physician makes a small incision in the scalp, called recipient sites, where the grafts are placed.